Published: October 14, 2015 | Updated: April 6, 2020 | Posted by: Bea Bongat | Personal Finance

 A strenuous commute increases the likeliness of irritability and fatigue.
 Not only that, but multiple publications, such as the American Journal of Preventative Medicine and the UK’s Office of National Statistics, report that long commutes result in the increased likelihood of back pains, anxiety, and even depression.
 These can lead to more trips to the doctor and higher expenses for your health.
 Unless you have health insurance, a trip to the doctor can cost you about PHP 500 a consultation, and that’s not including the medication.
 You may not realize it when you’re young and feel like you’re on top of the world, but the stress caused by traffic will add to the other anxieties in your life which further risks your health.

 Studies in countries like the USA, Greece, and others have shown that high traffic density is significantly correlated to more road accidents, especially in major thoroughfares.
 Minor accidents such as breaking your bumper will cost PHP 20,000, but major accidents can rack up to the hundreds of thousands of pesos, and worse, may have negative effects on your health.
 The best way to protect yourself, your riders, and your car from accidents is through insurance.
 A comprehensive car insurance policy offers a payout for repairs and covers a portion of health costs.
-To reduce the costs of accidents, it’s best to insure yourself and stay protected; compare now using the button below.
+To reduce the costs of accidents, it’s best to insure yourself and stay protected.

 According to a 2014 report released by the Japan International Cooperation Agency (JICA), the Philippines loses PHP 2.4 billion a day in potential income.
 This figure could balloon to PHP 6 billion a day by 2030.
 The figure is caused by numerous factors – lost work hours and business opportunities due to delays, missed deadlines, and wasted fuel to name a few.